 Sleeping out under the stars – the night skies are so incredible you won’t want to shut your eyes!

 Contrary to popular belief, not all safaris are equal – wildlife, sceneries and unique experiences differ drastically from one country to another.
-Here is the low-down on our six favourite destinations.
+Here we reveal six of our favourite destinations.

 The draw: For the perfect holiday in Tanzania, combine the Great Migration on the plains of the Serengeti with a trip to the Ngorongoro Crater and then a stay near the powder white shores of Zanzibar.
 It’s the perfect combination of safari and beach.
 If you can’t make it during the Great Migration, you can still easily spot the Big Five in the National Parks and a hike up Mount Kilimanjaro is simply unforgettable.